Classical Quechua: Phonology

 The exact pronunciation of the phoneme designated /ʂ/ is uncertain and controversial.
 It may have been a retroflex according to Gerald Taylor.
 It originates from a Proto-Quechua phoneme reconstructed as /ʃ/, but there is some explicit testimony that Standard Colonial Quechua did not have a [ʃ] sound resembling the Spanish pronunciation of the grapheme x at the time; instead, the /ʂ/ was identified with the Spanish pronunciation of s, but not of z and c.
 In the Spanish varieties that pronounced these two letters in different ways before about 1650, the distinction was one of a more retracted, alveolar place of articulation ([s̪]) of the sound spelt /s/ and a more advanced, dental place of articulation ([s̺]) of the sound spelt z, c and ç.
 The distinction was gradually lost in Southern Quechua in the course of the 17th century, as the orthography of the attested texts shows.

 It has been hypothesised that, like modern Cuzco Quechua (and unlike Ayacucho Quechua), Standard Colonial Quechua also had an ejective and, possibly, also an aspirate series of stops and affricates corresponding to the plain ones, but the orthography of the colonial period generally did not express them.
 In addition, it is clear that there was dialectal variation.
-In the 17th century, the Cuzco dialect was said to be characterised by an especially 'guttural' sound and appears to have already had the ejective and aspirate series it has today - they were occasionally expressed in the orthography by some writers, albeit inconsistently.
-On the other hand, they aren't designated at all in the Huarochirí manuscript and many other texts.
+In the 17th century, the Cuzco dialect was said to be characterised by an especially 'guttural' sound and appears to have already had the ejective and aspirate series it has today – they were occasionally expressed in the orthography by some writers, albeit inconsistently.
+On the other hand, they are not designated at all in the Huarochirí manuscript and many other texts.

 The retroflex affricate [t͡ʂ] is reconstructed for Proto-Quechua, but usually not for Standard Colonial Quechua.
 It has merged with [t͡ʃ] in most modern Southern dialects.
 According to Gerald Taylor, it is unclear whether /t͡ʂ/ existed as a separate phoneme in Standard Colonial Quechua as a whole, but it seems likely that it was present at least in the idiolect of the editor of the Huarochirí manuscript.